Many Sections

 What Is an SDS Really About?

 First, let’s get straight to the point.
-It’s basically a roadmap for anyone who needs to handle, store, or use the substance safely.
-The goal?
-That's why an SDS, or Safety Data Sheet, is a document that provides detailed information about a substance—like a chemical, material, or product.
+In practice, an SDS, or Safety Data Sheet, is a document that provides detailed information about a substance—like a chemical, material, or product.
+Day to day, it’s basically a roadmap for anyone who needs to handle, store, or use the substance safely.
+Think about it: the goal?
 To protect people, the environment, and the workplace.

 But here’s the catch: not every SDS needs to be a long, dense document.
 It depends on the complexity of the product, the risks involved, and the audience you’re targeting.
 So, how many sections should you include?
 Let’s explore this together.